 - Your monetization strategies.
 Some blog monetization methods are off the table for new bloggers who want to stick to their core values—like not being paid to post content you don’t agree with.
 This can impact earning potential in the short term.

-Looking for a creative side hustle that will generate extra income?
+Looking for a creative side hustle to generate extra income?
 Whether you’re starting a new blog or growing an existing one, here are 11 ways to make money blogging.

 1. Choose a profitable niche